Your Basket

 The Orpington is a heritage breed developed in Kent, England in the nineteenth century by William Cook of Orpington and is a dual-purpose chicken breed.
 Bred specifically to produce superior eggs and a reputation for good quality, tender and flavourful meat.
 Orpington Chickens original colours are black, white, buff, blue and splash although many other variations are available now.
 With their fluffed out feathers they look larger than they actually are.

-The Berkshire pig os classed is a Heritage Rare Breed originating from the English county of Berkshire.
+The Berkshire pig is classed is a Heritage Rare Breed originating from the English county of Berkshire.
 The meat is succulent and more flavourful than standard pork and known for its superior quality.
 Prized for juiciness, flavour and tenderness, pink-hued and heavily marbled, a choice for many leading chefs.
 Berkshire pigs have pricked ears and are black in colour, with four white socks and white markings on the face.

 We currently have two English Goats on site, Celeste and baby Ceecee.
 The English Goat is a beautifully marked, deer-like goat with a very friendly temperament, currently within the Priority category of the Rare Breeds Survival Trust's Watchlist.
 They are usually brown or grey, with occasional patches of white, and have a dark line down their back with similar markings on their legs, necks and flanks.
 Thriving in the British climate, their history dates back to Georgian times, with the first known picture of the breed taken in 1872.
 The naturally high levels of solids in English Goat milk means it makes lovely cheese - and even soap!